siongyee03/VibeFit_FYP_Degree/README.md

 - Gson / JSON
 - Firebase Vertex AI SDK
 - Any additional dependencies are listed in build.gradle.kts

 ## 📁 Dataset Notes
-Public data is fetched from Unsplash API.
+All outfit and fashion images are fetched dynamically from the Unsplash API.

+These images are for demonstration and testing purposes.
+If you use them in a deployed app or published content, make sure to follow the [Unsplash API Guidelines](https://unsplash.com/documentation#guidelines), including attribution rules if required.

 ## 🔐 Security Notes
 The google-services.json and gradle.properties are excluded from version control.

 Ensure that you add your own credentials when testing or deploying the app.

 ## 🔑 Password Policy
 For account security, the following Firebase Authentication password policy is enforced:

 ✅ Enforcement Mode: Required

 ✅ Must include: